ShoePigeon/TFTPigeon/README.md

+TFTPigeon

+## About TFT Pigeon

+**TFT Pigeon** is a powerful and user friendly application designed to streamline development workflows, improve collaboration, and enhance productivity.

 ## Overview

 TFT Pigeon is a collaborative project management tool designed to streamline team coordination and task management.
 It includes features like team and project organization, task tracking, and email-based notification systems for deadlines.
 The dashboard also integrates a calendar view for a comprehensive overview of upcoming tasks.